rossconf/rossconf.io/README.md

 location:          # Where is your event taking place
   map_link:        # Simply the Google Maps iframe URL
   address:         # The address in text.

+coc:               # Where can people get in touch if they need help and/or feel the Code of Conduct is not respected?
 ```

 ##### Speakers